Commendium

 email

 A glorious film project landed on our desk at the beginning of December.
 A mixture of photogrammetry, a LIDAR Scan, and drone footage.
-The task: To take all the above, fix, remodel, and turn the resulting 3D objects into a film.
+The task: To take all the above disciplines, fix, remodel, and turn the resulting 3D objects into a film.

 Upon opening the resulting point-cloud, it presented itself as perfect, but consisted of four million polygons, which meant slow processing even with our high spec computers.
 First task, the model had to be decimated, bringing it down to a manageable size.

 The model, an exact replica of Škocjanske Jame, one of the largest known caves in the World, started out in magnificent detail.
-The decimation was handled carefully, a fine balance was required, to reduce the size and maintain the exquisite details captured by the Riegl scanner.
-Once the model was decimated, it was time for a thorough inspection.
+The reduction of data was handled carefully, a fine balance was required, to reduce the size and maintain the exquisite details captured by the Riegl scanner.
+Once the model data was refined, it was time for a thorough inspection.
 As we delved inside the cave, it felt like virtual caving, as the camera twisted and turned through the labyrinth of passages.
-Working one’s way around a cave system in 3D software can be quite disorientating, even when it is one of the largest in the world.
+Working your way around a cave system in 3D software can be quite disorientating, even when it is one of the largest caves in the world.

 The second issue presented itself while working our way through the caverns.
-We found areas of the model that were blank because they had been hidden from the scanner; it is quite impossible to place the scanner in all the positions required to capture everything.
-We solved this by digitally creating realistic walls, under the guidance of our own expert caver, who has first-hand knowledge of the cave.
+We found areas of the model that were blank, and hidden from the scanner; it is quite impossible to place the scanner in all the positions required to capture everything in the cave due to restricted access, lighting and angles.
+We solved this problem by digitally creating realistic walls, from photographs, under the guidance of our own expert caver, who has first-hand knowledge of the cave.

 Texturing a cave of this size needs care, thoughtful planning, and a flair for environmental imagery.
 Careful seams were placed throughout the cave model, following the natural contours of the cave system.
 The textures were then baked onto the model to add height and increase realism.